 In order to properly install your Wolfram software product, you need to make sure the correct installer was downloaded completely.

 A downloaded file may become corrupted if your internet connection is slow or unstable.
+By verifying the file size and/or checksum of the downloaded file, it is usually possible to identify whether or not a file has been downloaded correctly.
 Typically, moving to a wired connection will resolve the problem.
-If it persists, you can request a physical copy of the installation materials by contacting Wolfram Customer Service.

 Checking File Size